time2backup/time2backup/docs/command.md

 ---------------------------------------------------------------
 <a name="restore"></a>
 ## restore
-Restore a backup of a file or directory
+Restore a file or directory

 ### Usage
 ```bash